-It's human nature to imagine that we understand a concept but struggle to use it.
-Applying our understanding to increasingly complex problems helps identify where our understanding is incomplete and reinforces it as we continue learning, making it more memorable.
+It's human nature to imagine that we understand a concept but still struggle to use it.
+Applying our understanding to new and increasingly complex problems helps us identify where our knowledge is incomplete and reinforces it as we continue learning, making it more memorable and easier to use.

 Car